~ AN5/8145, Stiles/and Sutherland, Sebring,1959

 [previously thought to be the No.53 Leavens/Kunz car but recent evidence proves it to, in fact, be the No.54 entry]

-The following notes have been prepared by Butch:
+The following notes were prepared by Butch Gilbert:

 " HISTORICAL SIGNIFICANCE